woodem/woo-doc/sphinx2/source/user/installation.rst

    the packaged version of ``ipython`` does not support ``qt5`` yet.
 This can be fixed by installing a newer version from `Python package index (a.k.a.
 PyPI) <https://pypi.python.org/>`__ by running (provided you have ``pip3`` installed; if not, run ``sudo apt-get install python3-pip``)::

-      pip3 install 'ipython>=3.0,<4'
+      pip3 install ipython

    or::

-      sudo pip3 install --system 'ipython>=3.0,<4'     # installation for all users
+      sudo pip3 install --system ipython     # installation for all users

-   which should pull version 3.x from PyPI and install it locally; this newer version will take precedence over the one installed from APT packages, no problem to have both installed at the same time.
+   which should pull IPython from PyPI and install it locally; this newer version will take precedence over the one installed from APT packages, no problem to have both installed at the same time.
 After this, ``woo`` should launch normally.

 Compilation from source